-When an admin creates a golden records project, they either select a dataset from a mastering project that has published clusters or upload a dataset with a record grouping key.
-Next, a curator composes attribute-specific consolidation rules that Tamr uses to generate golden records.
+When an author or admin creates a golden records project, they select a dataset from a mastering project that has published clusters.
+Next, a curator composes attribute-specific consolidation rules that Tamr Core uses to generate golden records.

 As a curator, you can review the resulting records, directly edit their values, and refine the consolidation rules used to generate them.